isaacnmm/pestpolicy-hugo2XX/content/posts/are-monitor-lizards-poisonous/index.md

 layout: post
 ---

 Probably you have come across monitor lizards in your field, yard, compound or zoo and wonder if they could be poisonous.
 You may even have seen them feed on rats, snakes or rodents.
-But [are](https://pestpolicy.com/are-blue-tailed-lizards-poisonous/) Monitor Lizards Poisonous? **The direct answer is YES.
+But [are](https://pestpolicy.com/are-blue-tailed-lizards-poisonous/)Monitor Lizards Poisonous? **The direct answer is YES.

 Monitor lizards (such as Komodo Dragon, Asian Water Monitor, and Tree Crocodile Monitor) can bite and cause poisonous infections since they are venomous.